Unity-Technologies/articulations-robot-demo/README.md

 space - instant reset
 ```

-## MLAgents
+### Training using the Unity ML-Agents Toolkit

-In this project, we used [MLAgents](https://github.com/Unity-Technologies/ml-agents) to train the robot to touch the cube.
+In this project, we used the [Unity ML-Agents Toolkit](https://github.com/Unity-Technologies/ml-agents) to train the robot to touch the cube.

 The agent controls the robot at the level of its six joints in a discrete manner.
 It uses a 'joint index' to select the joint, and an 'action index' to move that joint clockwise, counterclockwise, or not at all.
-For state, the agent is given the current rotation of all six joints and the position of the cube.
+For observations, the agent is given the current rotation of all six joints and the position of the cube.

 The reward at each step is simply the negative distance between the end effector and the cube.
 The advantage of this is that changes in reward are continuous and it does incentivize the agent to pursue our goal of touching the cube.
 However, other reward schemes may work as well or better.
 You should experiment!

 The episodes end immediately when the robot touches the cube, and are limited to a maximum of 500 steps.
 At the beginning of each new episode, the robot is reset to its base pose, and the cube is moved to a random location on the table.

-#### Install

-If you have MLAgents errors upon opening the project, uninstall MLAgents (look under `Window` > `Package Manager`), then reinstall as shown below.

-1. Download MLAgents 0.15.0 from Github with: `git clone https://github.com/Unity-Technologies/ml-agents.git`
-2. Navigate into that folder and run `git checkout release-0.15.0`
-2. To add MLAgents to the Unity project:
-     a.
-Go to `Window` > `Package Manager`
-     b.
-Select the plus button in the upper left corner, and then `add package from disk`
-     c.
-Navigate to the MLAgents project you just cloned, and within that select `com.unity.ml-agents` > `package.json`
-3. Install the corresponding MLAgents python package with `pip3 install mlagents==0.15.0`

 #### Train

+Detailed instructions on how to train using the ML-Agents Toolkit can be found on the [ml-agents repo](https://github.com/Unity-Technologies/ml-agents/blob/0.15.1/docs/Training-ML-Agents.md).

 To start training, just run this command:

-`mlagents-learn config.yaml --run-id=[YOUR RUN ID] --train`
+`mlagents-learn ur3_config.yaml --run-id=[YOUR RUN ID] --train`

 Then, press `play` in Unity.